3 finding aid(s) found containing the word(s) Harpers Ferry (W. Va.)--History--John Brown's Raid, 1859.

 Summary:

 Historian and educator.
-Research notes, writings, and correspondence largely concerning Matteson’s research and writings on riots, frontier uprisings, labor strikes, slave revolts, and other civil disturbances in colonial and nineteenth-century America.
+Research notes, writings, and correspondence largely concerning Matteson's research and writings on riots, frontier uprisings, labor strikes, revolts of enslaved people, and other civil disturbances in colonial and nineteenth-century America.

 3. Millard Fillmore papers, 1839-1925